 9.3.2.1 Procedures Not Applicable if Unintended Consequences Affect Others or General Policies

-The procedures set forth in this Section 9.6.2 apply only to revisions to the PRDM as provided for in Section 9.6.1 that address or rectify unintended consequences of the PRDM that affect only customers with CHWM Contracts, or that do not affect or affect only in a de minimis manner the IOU or DSI customers of BPA or BPA customers that are not eligible for or do not take service under CHWM Contracts (“Unintended Consequence Proposal”).
+The procedures set forth in this Section 9.3.2 apply only to revisions to the PRDM as provided for in Section 9.3.1 that address or rectify unintended consequences of the PRDM that affect only Customers with CHWM Contracts, or that do not affect or affect only in a de minimis manner the IOU or DSI customers of BPA or BPA customers that are not eligible for or do not take service under CHWM Contracts (“Unintended Consequence Proposal”).
 Such procedures do not apply to, and an Unintended Consequence Proposal does not encompass, proposed revisions to the PRDM that are necessary to address or rectify unintended consequences of the PRDM that affect BPA programs or policies of general application (e.g., the unintended consequence affects programmatic responsibilities such as fish and wildlife, conservation, or transmission).

-BPA or a Customer Group may propose an Unintended Consequence Proposal in a 7(i) Process only after complying with the requirements of this Section 9.6.2.
+BPA or a Customer Group may propose an Unintended Consequence Proposal in a 7(i) Process only after complying with the requirements of this Section 9.3.2.